francoismichel/i-d-quic-fec/draft-michel-quic-fec.md

 # Introduction

-QUIC version 1 {{QUIC}} does not retransmit neither frames nor packets upon network losses.
+QUIC version 1 {{QUICv1}} does not retransmit neither frames nor packets upon network losses.
 Instead, the lost information is sent again in new frames carried by new packets.
 Retransmitting the lost information requires the loss recovery mechanism to identify lost packets which